Biological sex: Terminology

+Sex hormones, regardless of whether they are naturally occurring, produced by a tumor, or from external sources, affect the shape of an individual's body.
+During sensitive stages in embryological development, cross-sex hormones can significantly change the anatomic sex, but not the genetic or gametic sex.
+Changes to hormones can affect secondary sex characteristics and behavior.
+For example, a capon (castrated male chicken) eventually develops an appearance and some behaviors more similar to hens than to roosters due to the reduction of masculinizing hormones.

 Sex-determination systems

 Sex helps the spread of advantageous traits through recombination.
 The diagrams compare the evolution of allele frequency in a sexual population (top) and an asexual population (bottom).
 The vertical axis shows frequency and the horizontal axis shows time.
 The alleles a/A and b/B occur at random.
 The advantageous alleles A and B, arising independently, can be rapidly combined by sexual reproduction into the most advantageous combination AB.
 Asexual reproduction takes longer to achieve this combination because it can only produce AB if A arises in an individual which already has B or vice versa.

 The biological cause of an organism developing into one sex or the other is called sex determination.
 The cause may be genetic, environmental, haplodiploidy, or multiple factors.
 Within animals and other organisms that have genetic sex-determination systems, the determining factor may be the presence of a sex chromosome.
 In plants that are sexually dimorphic, such as Ginkgo biloba, the liverwort Marchantia polymorpha or the dioecious species in the flowering plant genus Silene, sex may also be determined by sex chromosomes.
 Non-genetic systems may use environmental cues, such as the temperature during early development in crocodiles, to determine the sex of the offspring.

 Sex determination is often distinct from sex differentiation.
 Sex determination is the designation for the development stage towards either male or female, while sex differentiation is the pathway towards the development of the phenotype.